What is the Statute of Limitations for Medical Malpractice cases in New Mexico?

 Medical Malpractice can be hard to wrap your head around.
 You go in trusting that you will receive the best care from healthcare professionals and physicians, but that isn’t always the case.

 You might not even realize that you haven’t received the best care or that the care has harmed you even more until after it occurs.
 The reason for this delay could be due to a variety of reasons, which means the statute of limitations can either be a blessing or a curse.

-Statute of Limitations for Medical Malpractice in New Mexico
+How Long is the Statute of Limitations Period for Medical Malpractice in New Mexico?

 Though the statute of limitations in New Mexico is three years, there are other components at play that you must be aware of, including:

 - The time that the claim was discovered

 - Whether the healthcare provider is a qualified healthcare provider under New Mexico’s Medical Malpractice Act

 - Whether the healthcare provider is a public entity

 Though the statute of limitations might have a three-year limit, the discovery rule could help extend this limit.